Oxford: Science and technology

 The presence of the university has given rise to many science and technology based businesses, including Oxford Instruments, Research Machines and Sophos.
 The university established Isis Innovation in 1987 to promote technology transfer.
-The Oxford Science Park was established in 1990, and the Begbroke Science Park, owned by the university, lies north of the city.
-Oxford increasingly has a reputation for being a centre of digital innovation, as epitomized by Digital Oxford.
+The Oxford Science Park was established in 1990 and the Begbroke Science Park, owned by the university, lies north of the city.
+Oxford is increasingly regarded as a centre of digital innovation, exemplified by initiatives such as Digital Oxford.
 Several startups including Passle, Brainomix, Labstep, and more, are based in Oxford.